 Exam Tip: Gotchas

-- Know the sequence: FINRA Rule 3310 requires an AML program → the program includes CIP (Section 326) → CIP verifies identity at account opening → ongoing monitoring detects suspicious activity → the firm files reports with the Financial Crimes Enforcement Network (FinCEN)
+- Know the sequence: FINRA's AML compliance rule requires an AML program → the program includes CIP (the USA PATRIOT Act customer-identification-program requirement) → CIP verifies identity at account opening → ongoing monitoring detects suspicious activity → the firm files reports with the Financial Crimes Enforcement Network (FinCEN)